Where are you moving to?

 Things to do at Playa Del Rey Beach

-The beach area has a paved walking path that runs along the shore and offers stunning views of the Pacific Ocean.
-The path is also popular with runners and cyclists and is a great way to get some exercise while enjoying the beach.
+At the beach area, there is a paved walking path which runs alongside the shore and offers breathtaking views of the Pacific Ocean.
+Additionally, this path is popular with runners and cyclists and provides a great opportunity for exercise while taking in beachfront scenery.

-Playa Del Rey Beach is surrounded by wetlands and is home to a variety of birds and wildlife.
-The Ballona Wetlands Ecological Reserve, located nearby, offers educational exhibits and guided tours of the local ecosystem.
+Playa Del Rey Beach is home to numerous wetlands that provide refuge for an array of birds and wildlife.
+While nearby Ballona Wetlands Ecological Reserve provides educational exhibits and guided tours of this ecosystem.

-The beach has several restaurants and cafes nearby, making it a great place to grab a bite to eat after a day at the beach.
+Beaches offer many restaurants and cafes nearby for you to grab a bite to eat after spending the day lounging by the shore.

 Abalone Cove Shoreline Park

-Abalone Cove Shoreline Park is a hidden gem located in Palos Verdes, just a short drive from LA.
-The park features two beaches, Abalone Cove and Sacred Cove, both of which are accessible via a steep hike down the cliffs.
+Abalone Cove Shoreline Park in Palos Verdes, just a short drive from LA, is an undiscovered treasure with two beaches - Abalone Cove and Sacred Cove - both accessible via steep hikes down cliffs.

 Abalone Cove